nahidulhasan/nodejs-weather-app/readme.md

 ```

-If you want to input from terminal, then call in this way
+If you want to give input from the terminal, then call this way

 ``` js
 var nodejsWeatherApp = require("nodejs-weather-app");